 Other potential medical uses being investigated include:

 Lots of other uses are being touted on the internet.
-There’s no scientific evidence to support red light therapy use in weight loss, cancer, cellulite removal or mental health concerns like depression and seasonal affective disorder (SAD).
+There’s no scientific evidence to support red light therapy use in weight loss, cancer, cellulite removal or mental health conditions like depression and seasonal affective disorder (SAD).

 There are a lot of variables to consider when thinking about red light therapy:

-Red light therapy is being promoted as a treatment for some common skin conditions.
-It’s still an emerging therapy but holds a lot of promise.
-If you’re interested in RLT treatment, it’s best to first discuss this with your healthcare provider or dermatologist.
+If you’re interested in RLT treatment, it’s best to first discuss this with a healthcare provider or dermatologist.
 Your skin professional will examine your skin first and then confirm a diagnosis.
-Then, you’ll work together to discuss treatment options that'll achieve your desired result.
+Then, you’ll work together to discuss treatment options that’ll achieve your desired result.
 Options may or may not include red light therapy.
 Never hesitate to ask your healthcare provider about treatment options — including if you have an interest in a particular therapy, if it’s appropriate to use for your skin condition and if it’s safe and effective.

-Last reviewed by a Cleveland Clinic medical professional on 12/01/2021.
+Last reviewed on 12/01/2021.

-Learn more about our editorial process.
+Learn more about the Health Library and our editorial process.